Dontes13/stock_price_range_forecaster/README.md

 - **Run the notebook:** Open `forecasting_notebook.ipynb` in your preferred environment (e.g., Google Colab, Jupyter Lab, Jupyter Notebook, VS Code).

 - **Examine the results:** The notebook contains detailed explanations and markdown to guide you through each step, including data preparation, training, evaluation, and visualizations of GRU vs LSTM performance.
-You can run the cells sequentially to reproduce our results.
-Results and figures are saved to the `results/` and `figures/` folders.
+You can run the cells sequentially to reproduce our results, which are displayed directly in the notebook outputs.

 - **Modify for your use case:** Adapt model parameters (e.g., window size, features, hidden units) to suit different training scenarios and datasets.